3DGenomes/binless/README.md

 You can also install it manually as follows:

 * Download the latest release [here](../../releases/latest)
-* Unpack it in a clean folder on your machine, and hit `R CMD INSTALL --preclean binless` in a shell.
+* Unpack it in a clean folder on your machine, and hit `R CMD INSTALL binless` in a shell.
 * If it complains that some packages are not installed, you must install them in R using `install.packages`